vladeecom/3x-ui_ynh/README.md

 ## License

-The packaging repository is released under the GPL-3.0 License.
+This packaging repository is distributed under GPL-3.0.
-The upstream application keeps its own license.
+The upstream application 3x-ui is also distributed under GPL-3.0.